-Art Major I is the foundation for further study in art.
-Therefore, it is the prerequisite to all other art major courses.
+Art Major I is for the serious art student who is looking to pursue a career in this area of study.
+It will require time both in class and out of class to complete assignments and is the prerequisite to all other art major courses.
 This course emphasizes the elements of art and the principles of design primarily through a series of 2-D work.
 The first half of the year is devoted to improving drawing skills (pencil, pen and ink, and charcoal are the mediums that will be used) and composition skills (through the use of digital photography).
 The second half of the year will focus on color theory using such mediums as acrylics, colored pencil, watercolor, and the computer.
 Projects include digital photography, still-life studies, layout, drawing, painting, and computer-generated fine art.
 Grades will be derived from weekly out of class photo/drawing assignments, in class projects, and fine art critiques.